Python HandExo Class

 exo.enable_led(1) # Sends "led:1:on"

 If this works the LED on that motor will now be on.
-Let’s turn it off and enable the motor torque for the motor with the ID 1:
+Let’s turn it off:

 exo.disable_led(1) # Sends "led:1:off"